fujiwarashi/silhouette-person/README.md

 - belongs_to :user
 - belongs_to :exam
 - has_many :result_choices
-- has_many :choices, through: result_choices
+- has_many :choices, through: :result_choices